-Dutch law is rather strict in the definition of "ownership" and in acknowledging company structures.
-As a result, Dutch courts are not easily inclined to "pierce the corporate veil", i.e. treat companies as one in the sense that claims on the one can be recovered from the other company.
-Hence, courts do not quickly allow a ship arrest for a claim against a third party although having close links to the ship owner.
-However, this will be different if (foreign) law applicable to the question of law provides grounds for piercing the corporate veil or for "identifying" two or more companies as one and the same company.
+Dutch law is very strict in the definition of "ownership" and in acknowledging company structures.
+As a result, Dutch courts are hardly inclined to "pierce the corporate veil" and in principle do not allow a ship arrest for a claim against a third party which has close links to the ship owner.